erezsh/lambdaX/README.md

+X is a composition class.
+It's a lambda replacement which is shorter, pickle-able, and cooler.

 X has two main features:

-    1. It acts as an identity function ( so X(3) == 3, etc. )
+1. It acts as an identity function ( so X(object) == object, etc. )
 2. When performing operations on it, it returns a new class that acts as a corresponding function.

-So, evaluating (X+2) will result in an instance of X, that whenever called with an argument, will return that argument plus 2.
-So:
+So, evaluating (X+2) will result in an instance of X, that whenever called with an argument, will return that argument plus 2:

     >>> map( X+2, [1, 2, 3] )
     [3, 4, 5]